-Designer, maker and trained researcher, Dr Katie Bunnell is a creative practitioner who combines digital and physical processes in the production of ceramic art and design.
-Katie graduated with a first class degree in 3D Design (Ceramics) from Bristol Poly in 1989, completed an MA in Ceramics & Glass at the Royal College of Art, London in 1993, where she was a Darwin Scholar.
+Designer, maker and trained researcher, Dr Katie Bunnell is a creative practitioner who combines digital and traditional processes in the production of ceramic art and design.
+Katie graduated with a first class degree in 3D Design (Ceramics) from Bristol Poly in 1989, and completed an MA in Ceramics & Glass at the Royal College of Art, London in 1993 where she was a Darwin Scholar.

 As a Research Assistant at Grays School of Art in Aberdeen she was awarded a doctorate for her practice based research thesis, The Integration of New Technologies in to Ceramic Designer-Maker Practice.
 Katie worked as Research Fellow in the Centre for Research in Art and Design at Grays until she took on the role of course leader for 3D Design for Sustainability at Falmouth University, Cornwall in 1999.
 In 2000 she became Reader in Design and in 2003 established Autonomatic, an award winning design research collective exploring relationships between craft making and digital technologies.
 Until 2015 she was Associate Professor of Design in the Academy of Innovation and Research at Falmouth where she worked on AHRC funded research projects, supervised PhD students and delivered All Makers Now, an international conference on the role of craft in 21st century culture.